 Opera is so gay.
-And, for someone who is not big on opera, I am still gay enough to have seen a bunch of productions, many on the very best opera houses on the planet, and to even own a few opera CDs, albeit mostly greatest hits aria collections.
+And, for someone who is not big on opera, I am still gay and I have have seen a bunch of opera productions, many in the very best opera houses on the planet, and I even own a few opera CDs, albeit mostly greatest hits aria collections.
 But, I am more Aretha Franklin than Leontyne Price.
 I am not an Opera Queen; you know those men (and women) who are regularly in the standing-room section at every opera and are especially passionate about their favorite divas.
 I know a bunch of them; I’m sure you do also.

 When she was a kid, Price attended a recital by African-American contralto Marian Anderson who inspired Price to focus on singing recitals only, forgoing doing opera.
-But, gay composer Virgil Thomson saw her perform at Julliard and in 1952, Price made her Broadway debut as St. Cecilia in the revival of Thomson’s and Gertrude Stein’s opera Four Saints In Three Acts.
-Three weeks after closing, Price was chosen for the lead role in a production of George Gershwin’s Porgy And Bess which toured Europe.
+But, gay composer Virgil Thomson saw her perform when she was at Julliard, and in 1952, Price made her Broadway debut as St. Cecilia in the revival of Thomson’s and Gertrude Stein‘s opera Four Saints In Three Acts.
+Three weeks after closing, Price was chosen for the lead role in a production of George Gershwin‘s Porgy And Bess which toured Europe.

 After a tour of Europe financed by the United States State Department, the production came to Broadway in March 1953.
 It later toured North America.